Discounts and exemptions

 How to apply

-To apply for single person discount, the Council Tax bill for the property must be in your name and you’ll need your Council Tax reference number to hand.
+Apply online.
+The Council Tax bill for the property must be in your name and you’ll need your Council Tax reference number to hand.
+If the bill is not in your name, please contact us.

 You’ll be asked to provide details of who is no longer resident at that address, why they have moved and where they are now living, if relevant.
 If you don’t provide all of the necessary information, we may refuse your application.